Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 One of the most critical components of scaling an eCommerce platform is ensuring that product search functionality remains fast and efficient, even with millions of products.

-While MySQL/MariaDB can handle basic queries, they are not optimized for full-text search or complex filtering across large catalogs, which is where Elasticsearch excels.
-This is where Elasticsearch comes in.
+While MySQL/MariaDB handles basic queries, they struggle with full-text search and complex filtering on large catalogs, which is where Elasticsearch excels.

 1. Why Elasticsearch?